Vision Therapy for Strabismus

 The misalignment of the eyes in a strabismic patient means that the eyes may be unable to work together to provide the brain with accurate binocular visual information.
 This can result in blurry vision or double vision, overlapping images and difficulty with depth perception.

-A functional eye exam at Niwot Eyecare and Vision Therapy will detect whether your child is suffering from strabismus, and if so, Dr. Chang and Dr. Hutchins will prescribe the optimal vision therapy treatment to correct it.
+A functional eye exam at Niwot Eyecare and Vision Therapy will detect whether your child is suffering from strabismus, and if so, Dr. Chang and Dr. Clark will prescribe the optimal vision therapy treatment to correct it.

 Vision Therapy Treatment for Strabismus